openvar/variantValidator/docs/user-manual/reference/supported_inputs.md

 ---

-## Invalid VariantFormatter starting types
+## Invalid VariantFormatter Starting Types

 VariantFormatter is not a general HGVS-to-HGVS converter.